SCHOOL’S OUT, ROOKIES! And, for me and any fellow graduates, it’s out FOREVER!

 See?
 FUN IS IMPORTANT.
 It’s good for your brain, your body, your spirit.
 It can make you HAPPY, and what’s more profound than that?
 And isn’t that what summer’s all about?

 INDEED!
 And now, I will leave you with this: After graduation yesterday, I went to my first ever High School Party.
-This isn’t a braggy “dude, I was so wasted” story so much as it is just an “I am an idiot, and maybe know your limits with this stuff, but this one thing that happened was funny.”
+This isn’t a braggy “dude, I was so wasted” story so much as it is just an “I am an idiot, and maybe know your limits with this stuff, but this one thing that happened was funny” type of cautionary tale.
 There was dancing/talking/kissing/vomiting, and then I came home, and my mom helped me get water and get into bed.
 This morning she told me I had said to her, after all her maternal caretaking, “You are, like, such a good friend.”
-I spoke to my mother as if she were some other dumb intoxicated teen!!
+I spoke to my mother like she was some other dumb intoxicated teen!!

 HAVE FUN AND STAY SAFE.